QuickSpot/walter-documentation/README.md

 ## Structure

-All documentation is created in markdown and it is visualized by docsify on the quickspot website.
+All documentation is created in markdown and it is visualized by [docsify](https://docsify.js.org/#/) on the quickspot website.
 The documentation website can be found here:
 <https://www.quickspot.io/documentation.html>

+## Local testing/viewing

+For local testing and viewing you can follow the docsify [quickstart](https://docsify.js.org/#/quickstart) guide.